hvianna/audioMotion-analyzer/README.md

 * [Making Audio Reactive Visuals](https://www.airtightinteractive.com/2013/10/making-audio-reactive-visuals/)
 * The font used in audioMotion's logo is [Orbitron](https://fonts.google.com/specimen/Orbitron) by Matt McInerney
 * The _prism_ and _rainbow_ gradients use the [12-bit rainbow palette](https://iamkate.com/data/12-bit-rainbow/) by Kate Morley
-* The cover page animation was recorded with [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) by Nicke Manarin
 * This documentation website is powered by [GitHub Pages](https://pages.github.com/), [docsify](https://docsify.js.org/) and [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable)